-Whether you fly the Paleo, vegan, vegetarian or Flexitarian flags or you simply like to maintain your healthy eating habits while on holiday, Bali is an easy destination to keep your palate clean.
-For a destination that is often publicised as a party town, it’s gaining some well-deserved recognition as a hub for foodies and fitness enthusiasts alike.
-With the number of yoga studios, luxury villa retreats and conscious cafes climbing, consider Bali a place you can dial down, not just party it up.
-These are the best Seminyak cafes where you’ll to find delicious, healthy food during your stay in Bali.
+Bali cafes make it easy to keep your palate clean.
+For a destination that is often publicised as a party town, it has gained some well-deserved recognition as a hub for foodies and fitness enthusiasts alike.
+With the number of yoga studios, luxury villa retreats and conscious cafes climbing, Bali is a place you can dial down, not just party it up.
+These are the best Seminyak cafes where you’ll find delicious, healthy food during your stay in Bali.

-If you’re travelling with friends or a partner who is looking to indulge never fear; most menus also cater to their tastes with everything from Indonesian staples like Nasi Goring (a traditional fried rice dish) to naughty basics like burgers and ribs.
+If you’re travelling with friends or a partner who is looking to indulge never fear; most menus also cater to their tastes with everything from Indonesian staples like Nasi Goring (a traditional fried rice dish) to comfort foods like burgers and ribs.

 “Are you guys right?”
-A very familiar accent welcomed us and a strapping Australian man in a chef’s uniform followed with a broad smile.
+A very familiar accent welcomed us and a strapping Australian man in a chef’s uniform followed with a broad smile at Grain.
 He quickly gave us the wifi password and offered to grab Alaska some colouring pages and crayons.

 We stepped in from the heat for lunch.
 Alaska had the kids fish and chips, The Hubby the Nasi Goreng and I got a breakfast Bahn Mi (in true Aussie style, breakfast is served all day here).